n2nkaur/docker-flags/README.md

 User can click a flag.
 For example if the Greece flag is clicked, then the message should say "Greece sits opposite to Australia".
 The opposite country is detected automatically based on the table layout.

-# Notes from the developer

-Default Slim dummy project was sued.
-Probaly some code is redundant (unused)

-I have done the Flag Quizz and created a prototype for the Round Table Plan.

-I didn't test Flag Quizz properly.
-Could you test and fix if I forgot there something?

-In the Round Table Plan there's much to do:
+Another developer started this task.
+Here is his todo list:

-- Get countries by AJAX (both PHP and JS side)
+- Get countries using AJAX (both PHP and JS side)
-- In my prototype only 4 seats are supported.
-But it should be dynamic based on input
+- Support dynamic number of seats (currently there are only 4 seats supported)
-- I didn't do the input validation (no check for the even value)
+- Add validation (there is no check for the even value currently)
 - The opposite country detection probably needs to be updated in case of the dynamic seat count